 - Nutritional management of side effects, meal planning, food intake analysis, enteral and intravenous nutrition support

-- Counseling on medical use of herbs and supplements where appropriate and medically supervised
+- Counseling on the medical use of herbs and supplements where appropriate and medically supervised

 Nutrition Supplement Program

 Some cancer patients may need to use liquid supplements for additional nutrition.
-The Patient & Family Service Department at the Mays Cancer Center has grant-funded support to provide nutritional intervention to low-income, malnourished patients to improve clinical outcomes and quality of life.
+The Patient & Family Service Department at the UT Health San Antonio MD Anderson Cancer Center has grant-funded support to provide nutritional intervention to malnourished patients to improve clinical outcomes and quality of life.
 Patients are screened by a dietitian for medical and financial need.

 We maintain an on-site food pantry for low-income patients with the support of the San Antonio Food Bank and the SA Cancer Council.
 Patients are screened by the dietitian.
-Patients must earn no more than 185 percent above Federal Poverty Guidelines to qualify for assistance.
+Patients must earn no more than 185 percent above the Federal Poverty Guidelines to qualify for assistance.
 Once determined eligible, patients are supplied with nutritious cancer-fighting food that is high in protein.
 The Food Bank also supplies a limited amount of liquid nutritional supplement for those unable to swallow solid food.